What is Debt to Income Ratio

 - Tier 2 — 15 to 20 percent.
 Borrowers in this tier are sustaining their monthly payments but are in danger of overextending themselves, and a new recurring expense will likely stress their ability to meet monthly payment obligations.
 Lenders may loan you money in this range, but you will not likely receive the amount you are requesting.

 - Tier 3 — 20 percent or more.
 At this level, lenders assume borrowers have more debt than they can cover and are definitely not in a position to take on more.
 Lenders will not likely loan you money if you fall into this category.

-Debt-to-income ratio thresholds change drastically when there is a mortgage and housing expenses involved.
+Debt-to-income ratio thresholds change drastically when mortgage and housing expenses are involved.
 If you have such expenses, lenders will typically break your DTI ratio down into two different categories:

 - The front-end ratio is how much you spend in home expenses each month (monthly mortgage payment, insurance, property taxes, homeowners association fees) divided by your monthly gross income.

 - The back-end ratio includes all of your other monthly debts (credit cards, student loans, car loans, personal loans) in addition to household expenses.
 As such, this number tends to be higher than front-end ratios.

 Jean Folger, founder of trading and investing software company PowerZone Trading, says when housing is factored in lenders typically like to see DTI ratios smaller than 36 percent (back-end ratio), with no more than 28 percent of that debt going toward household expenses (front-end ratio).